Discover the best coffee beans in Asia that will awaken your taste buds. From Vietnam to Indonesia, find your next fave brew in this guide.

 Central Highlands

-Coffee production in Vietnam peaked in the Central Highlands at the turn of the twentieth century.
-The farmers here increased their coffee production in the 1920s and 1930s, making their country a key supplier of beans to the French market.
-However, the Vietnam War and farmer relocation had a severe impact on coffee production.
-Still, as the war ended, the Vietnam government worked to revive the coffee business, and output rose again in the 1980s.
+Production of coffee in Vietnam peaked in the Central Highlands at the turn of the twentieth century.
+Farmers in Vietnam increased their coffee production in the 1920s and 1930s, making their country a key supplier of beans to the French market.

-- Harvest Time: November–March
+Harvest Time: November–March

-- Varieties: Robusta, Arabica, Bourbon
+Varieties: Robusta, Arabica, Bourbon

 South Vietnam